h-michaelson20/open-source-free-cascader/README.md

 ## Useful reference

-This [https://github.com/cheahjs/free-llm-api-resources/tree/main](GitHub repo stores) information about what free LLM APIs are available.
+This [GitHub repo](https://github.com/cheahjs/free-llm-api-resources/tree/main) stores information about what free LLM APIs are available.
 We currently only support Groq, Google AI Studio, SambaNova, and OpenRouter, but may expand to others soon.